jupyterhub/chartpress/README.md

     # --reset flag.
 It defaults to "0.0.1-set.by.chartpress".
 This is a valid
     # SemVer 2 version, which is required for a helm lint command to succeed.
     resetVersion: 1.2.3
+    # Use the version in Chart.yaml for the base version,
+    # instead of the latest tag from `git describe`
+    # This gives you more control over development version tags
+    # and lets you ensure prerelease tags are always sorted in the right order
+    useChartVersion: true

     # The git repo whose gh-pages contains the charts.
 This can be a local
     # path such as "." as well but if matching <organization>/<repo> will be
     # assumed to be a separate GitHub repository.